okta/okta.github.io/_source/_posts/2018-07-11-ci-cd-spring-boot-jenkins-x-kubernetes.md

 Select `helm` if you're prompted to download it.
 You will be prompted to select a Google Cloud Zone.
 I'd suggest picking one close to your location.
 I chose `us-west1-a` since I live near Denver, Colorado.
 For Google Cloud Machine Type, I selected `n1-standard-4`, but the default `n-standard1-2` should work just fine.
 Use the defaults for the min (3) and max (5) number of nodes.

 For the GitHub username, select your own (e.g. `mraible`).
-I tried to use `oktadeveloper` (a GitHub organization) and I was unable to make it work. **NOTE:** GitHub integration will fail if you have two-factor authentication enabled on your account.
+I tried to use `oktadeveloper` (a GitHub organization), and I was unable to make it work. **NOTE:** GitHub integration will fail if you have two-factor authentication enabled on your account.

 When prompted to install an ingress controller, hit **Enter** for **Yes**.
 Hit **Enter** again to select the default domain.

 You'll be prompted to create a GitHub API Token.
 Click on the [provided URL](https://github.com/settings/tokens/new?scopes=repo,read:user,read:org,user:email,write:repo_hook,delete_repo) and name it "Jenkins X".
-Copy it paste it back into your console.
+Copy and paste the token's value back into your console.

-Grab a coffee, an adult beverage, or do some pushups while your install finishes.
-It can take several minutes.
+_Grab a coffee, an adult beverage, or do some pushups while your install finishes.
+It can take several minutes._

 The last step will be to copy the API token from Jenkins to your console.
 Follow the provided instructions in your console.